 Here’s a little more fabric inspiration for you:

-For these masks I decided to get a little posh and used the High Summer Flower Show fabrics that are part of the Liberty quilting cotton collection.
+For these DIY fabric face masks, I decided to get a little posh and used the High Summer Flower Show fabrics that are part of the Liberty quilting cotton collection.
 Makes me feel extra fancy when I wear one. 🙂

 This final bunch is from Rachel Erickson’s upcoming collection New Dawn (available in August).
 The bottom print from Sue Daley’s Paper Daisies collection is a great one if you’re looking for a more subtle mask/statement.